mcltn/invoiceAnalysisV2/README.md

 Script | Description
 ------ | -----------
-invoiceAnalysis.py | Export usage detail by invoice month to an Excel file for all IBM Cloud Classic invoices and PaaS Consumption. estimateCOS.py | Estimate current month usage month to current date & time requirements.txt | Package requirements logging.json | LOGGER config used by script
+invoiceAnalysis.py | Export usage detail by invoice month to an Excel file for all IBM Cloud Classic invoices and PaaS Consumption. estimateCOS.py | Estimate current month usage for Classic Object Storage from start of month to current date & time requirements.txt | Package requirements logging.json | LOGGER config used by script
 Dockerfile | Docker Build file used by code engine to build container.